sargun4/PB/Sargun_2022450/README.md

 Saccharomyces cerevisiae strain HB_C_TUKITUKI1_16 chromosome X...
 Saccharomyce... brewer's yeast  4932       3009   4982  100%  0.0   98.76  1077438    CP008400.1
 Saccharomyces cerevisiae strain HB_C_TUKITUKI2_10 chromosome X...
 Saccharomyce... brewer's yeast  4932       3009   4982  100%  0.0   98.76  1077494    CP008383.1
 Saccharomyces cerevisiae strain WI_S_JASA_5 chromosome XII...
 Saccharomyce... brewer's yeast  4932       3009   4982  100%  0.0   98.76  1076962    CP008349.1

+- This section lists the strains from the database that produced significant alignments with the query sequence.
+It includes details such as the scientific name, common name, taxonomic identifier (Taxid), maximum score, total score, query coverage, E-value, percentage identity, alignment length, and accession number.

+- then the section 'Alignments' in blast_results.txt file: provides alignment details between the query sequence and the matching sequences from the database strains.
+-It includes information such as the sequence ID, length, score, E-value, identities, gaps, and strand.
+The alignment shows the regions between the query sequence and the subject sequence, with '|' representing matching nucleotides, ' ' (empty space) denoting that there is mismatch between the two sequences for the query and the subject and '-' representing that there is gap in either the query or the subject sequence in whichever sequence '-' exists.

 ### `extract_snps` Function: